+Regulation Intent Issue Clarification

+7. References

-Regulation Intent Issue Clarification 7.
-References A service agency shall arrange for a personal reference check and require a police records check for volunteers and board members, if they will have direct contact with the persons with developmental disabilities who receive services and supports from the service agency.
-(O.Reg.299/10, 13(3)) O.Reg.299/10 does not define 'direct contact' so the common understanding should be adopted.
-Policies and procedures should specify where board members do not have direct contact with the persons with developmental disabilities.
-Consider that, if a volunteer or/and a board member do not have direct contact with people with a developmental disability when at the Service Agency (or when receiving services from the service agency at a different location) then a personal reference check and police records check for the board member would not technically be required.
-Consider, however, that direct contact could mean when board members, staff, volunteers provide unsupervised services and supports to persons with developmental disabilities, Does the ministry require all board members to have police record checks and personal reference checks?
-Would an agency be considered non-compliant if they did not include the definition of 'direct contact".
-No, board members are not required to have personal reference checks and a police record check if the board members do not have direct, unsupervised contact with people receiving supports and services from the agency.
+A service agency shall arrange for a personal reference check and require a police records check for volunteers and board members, if they will have direct contact with the persons with developmental disabilities who receive services and supports from the service agency.
+(O.Reg.299/10, 13(3)) Checking references is a precautionary measure designed to ascertain whether employees/volunteers providing direct service to vulnerable adults have a criminal history or character which could potentially make them unsuitable for certain positions of trust.
+Such checks can assist agencies in attempting to ensure the safety and well- being of people who receive services from them.
+Does the ministry require all board members to have police record checks and personal reference checks?
+Would an agency be considered non-compliant if they did not include the definition of 'direct contact ".
+Board members are not required to have personal reference checks and a police record check if the board members do not have direct, unsupervised contact with people receiving supports and services from the agency.
 No. This is not a requirement in the regulation.
-"Direct contact" is not defined in QAM.
-Direct contact would be determined by the agency's policies and procedures.
-Consider that if a board member's focus is on governance only and the board member is not involved in any direct contact with any persons with a developmental disability, then a personal reference check and police records check would not be required. provide unsupervised services and supports to persons with not be required .
+"Direct contact" is not defined in QAM but should be understood in the ordinary sense.
+Consider that if a board member's focus is on (for example) governance only and the board member is not involved in any direct contact with any persons with a developmental disability, then a personal reference check and police records check would not be required .
+Policies and procedures should specify where board members do and do not have direct contact with the persons with developmental disabilities.